If you feel ready to place a wager on an upcoming game or for your favorite team to win NFL, here is how you get started.

 Check what options you have in your state

 For those of us who can now bet legally in the U.S., the terms are different depending on where you live.
-Checking our state-by-state summary of the current situation to see how and where you are able to bet.
+Check out our state-by-state summary of the current situation to see how and where you are able to bet.

 If you are in a state that offers online betting, you will be required to open an account, providing age verification details, financial information and confirmation of your location, among other things.

 Here is an example from DraftKings:

 Needless to say, it is important that you read and agree to the terms and conditions.
 This includes the rules around sign-up bonuses, which are not always as attractive as they might appear at first glance.

 However, once you have signed up and have deposited some money, you need to consider what you are going to bet on, why you are having the bet and how much you should stake.

 What should you bet on?

 Just as you wouldn’t go shopping for something without knowing what you want as well as an idea of how much you should pay for it, so the same applies to betting.